EspeoBlockchain/gardener-server/docs/making-requests.rst

 Response error codes
 ====================

-When you requests can be fulfilled succesfully you would get value with error code equals to 0.
-Any non zero error code means some problems.
-We support standard HTTP status codes, which are simply proxy from http client.
-Moreover we support some custom errors, which are gathered in a table below.
+When your requests can be fulfilled succesfully you would get value with error code equals to 0.
+Any non zero error code means that the request failed to process.
+Any three-digit code is standard HTTP status code, proxied from the HTTP client.
+Four-digit errors come from the Gardener server and are listed in the table below.

 ========================== ========== ===========
 Error name                 Error code Description
 ========================== ========== ===========
-INVALID_URL                1000       Text between type(...) wrapper isn't valid url INVALID_CONTENT_TYPE       1001       This response format wrapper isn't supported INVALID_SELECTOR           4000       Your selector isn't valid JsonPath or XmlPath NO_MATCHING_ELEMENTS_FOUND 4004       Applying your selector results in zero found elements
+INVALID_URL                1000       Text between type(...) wrapper isn't valid url INVALID_CONTENT_TYPE       1001       This response format wrapper isn't supported INVALID_SELECTOR           4000       The selector isn't valid JsonPath or XmlPath NO_MATCHING_ELEMENTS_FOUND 4004       No elements found for given selector
 ========================== ========== ===========